AlainParadis/HEAL610/lit-review.md

 > Summary and synthesis of literature that contributes to theme one.

--   Communication strategies: Broadcasting WIL messages and best practices to all stakeholders is crucial {% cite ferns_driving_2016 %} {% cite bendermacher_unravelling_2017 %}
+-   Communication strategies: Broadcasting WIL messages and best practices to all stakeholders is crucial {% cite ferns_driving_2016 %}, {% cite bendermacher_unravelling_2017 %}, {% cite pundyke_change_2020 %}
 -   More on stakeholder communication: {% cite cooper_university_2016 %}
 -   {% cite kang_guiding_2022 %}: an emergent, iterative application of Kotter’s change model.
 -   {% cite davis_work_2014 %}